Earned Income Tax Credit (EITC)

 What is Earned Income Tax Credit (EITC)?

 Those who qualify for EITC and/or Cal EITC and claim the credits could pay less tax or even get a tax refund.
-The qualified amount is based on the earned income in tax year, filing status and number of qualifying children or dependents.
+The qualifying amount is based on the earned income in the tax year, filing status, and the number of qualifying children or dependents.
 People without qualifying children or dependents may also qualify for EITC and/or Cal EITC.

 Do I Qualify for EITC?

 To qualify for EITC, you must have earned income at least $1 from working for someone or from running or owning a business or farm in the tax year and meet basic requirements.
 Married taxpayers must file jointly to qualify for this benefit.
 Even you have no dependent, if you (and your spouse if filing a joint return) meet the basic EITC rules, you may qualify for the EITC.

 You must file a federal tax return in order to claim EITC and a State tax return to claim Cal EITC.
 Even if you do not owe any tax or are not required to file taxes, you must file your tax return and claim EITC in order to ask for an EITC tax refund.
 Learn more about how to claim EITC, please visit the IRS site.